aicell-lab/cell-video-diffusion/notes/datasets.md

 Data: https://idr.openmicroscopy.org/webclient/?show=screen-1101
 Description: Showing how knockdown of each gene affects cell division over two days.
 The dataset looks very large.
-WARNING: This dataset seems to be very annoying to work with.
-Avoid.
 One sample 2D + time: (t, c, h, w) = (93, 1, 1344, 1024)